 Want to fill your home with good vibes?
-Follow our beginner’s guide to smudging, where we walk you through the ancient ritual of sage and Palo Santo burning…
+Read our tips for smudging for beginners, where we walk you through the ancient ritual of sage and Palo Santo burning…

 Smudging with sage: How to get rid of negative energy

 What is smudging?

 Smudging, the ritual of burning herbs, is a spiritual practice that has been used for centuries.
 It is most commonly associated with Native American traditions and was used during ceremonies to ward off evil spirits.
 More recently, it has gained popularity in the wellness world as a way to cleanse a space (office, bedroom etc) of negative energy.

 Studies have shown smudging helps to clear air of bacteria such as mold, dust and other germs.
 Additionally, it can help ease issues such as anxiety, insomnia and depression as burning medicinal herbs is said to release negative ions that can boost your mood.

 Sage comes from the Latin word ‘salvia’ which translates as ‘to heal’.
 It is usually harvested from southwestern parts of the United States and is the most popular herb to use for smudging as it “clears all energy” (the good and the bad), says Sasha Sabapathy founder of Glowbar.
 It is dried and crafted into bundles to create smudge sticks and has a pungent smell when burned.